QuBenhao/LeetCode/problems/problems_3652/problem.md

 # 3652.
-Best Time to Buy and Sell Stock using Strategy
+Best Time to Buy and Sell Stock using Strategy [Rating: 1556.78]

 <p>You are given two integer arrays <code>prices</code> and <code>strategy</code>, where:</p>